liamspradlin/Girassol-Display/README.md

 # Girassol

 ## Description
-Girassol is an all-caps + small-caps display typeface inspired by the lettering on hand-painted street signs in and around Carcavelos, Portugal.
-It is strengthened and unified by aesthetic sensibility developed in observation of historical references and a variety of sign lettering around the region.
+Girassol is an all-caps (plus smallcaps) display typeface inspired by the lettering on hand-painted street signs in and around
+Carcavelos, Portugal.

 The primary characteristics that define Girassol include its condensed proportions, moderate contrast following the expansion model, a thorny, decorative serif construction that pierces the